JohnnyCulbreth/rival-tomatoes/README.md

 ---

-# ReadMe

-## Rival Tomatoes: A Rotten Tomatoes Score Comparer
+# Rival Tomatoes: A Rotten Tomatoes Score Comparer

 Welcome to the Movie Battle app, a unique tool that lets you compare the Tomatometer scores of two movies.
 This app is ideal for movie enthusiasts looking to compare scores quickly, or for those engaged in a friendly debate on which movie fares better.